-Most conventional assets offer lower expected returns following substantial economic setbacks during the coronavirus pandemic, making water-related investments more attractive.
+Most conventional assets have offered lower expected returns following the substantial economic setbacks of the coronavirus pandemic, making water-related investments more attractive.
 Strained public budgets mean that local, state, and national governments must turn to alternate sources of financing from investors to complete water infrastructure projects.

 Water: An Undervalued Commodity

-Investors often undervalue water due to its seeming abundance.
+Investors often undervalue water due to its seemingly abundant nature.
 Misconceptions about the value of water are further strengthened by policies that set water prices below market values, leading to inefficient use in agriculture and energy production.
 At the same time, the belief that drinkable freshwater is cheap and abundant leads to underinvestment in water infrastructure.

 Providing universal access to safe drinking water alone would cost around $1.7 trillion, yet actual investment is less than half that amount.
 Excluding irrigation and energy, the world needs approximately $22 trillion in water infrastructure investment by 2050.